 Some gardeners also use cinnamon as a natural deterrent because of its strong scent, although results can vary.

-To give it a try, sprinkle some ground cinnamon around the places where you’ve seen squirrels.
+To give it a try, sprinkle a little ground cinnamon around places where squirrels visit.

 5. Motion-Activated Sprinklers